The A-List workout you can do at home – by a top fitness trainer

 Kathy Kaehler is one of the most sought-after health and fitness experts in the world; some of her A-list clients include Michelle Pfeiffer, Julia Roberts, Kim Basinger and Jennifer Aniston.
-With April being the month of self-isolation, why not make it about self-love and self-care?
+With a lot of us finding ourselves living in lockdown once more, why not make this time all about self-love and self-care?
 We decided to turn to the star trainer for some tips on how to look and feel our best.

 When it comes to exercising, Kathy underlines that you don’t have to sweat it out in the gym for hours every day: “Something is always better than nothing,” she tells Lumity.
 “You can put music on and dance like crazy, you can do gardening, or walk (or run!) through your local park.
 Aim to be more active and do something every day and you’ll see results.”

 “Write down what you plan to do a bit like a shopping list and then work your way through it, so you could have ’20 minute run, followed by 20 minutes of circuit training’ or ‘5 minutes skipping, 5 minutes running, 5 minutes abs work and a yoga DVD in the evening’ then tick off each thing as you accomplish it and you’ll feel a real sense of purpose,” Kathy says.

 “That will carry on through the day and you’ll finish your list rather than forget about it,” Kathy continues.

 “Those endorphins will change your whole day and you’ll be less likely to turn to comfort food to cope or make you feel better after a stressful day.”